rberenguel/obsidian-ergodic-plugin/README.md

 ## Features

 * **Three Distinct Modes**: Instantly jump to a single random note, start a configurable "Leisure Walk," or begin a "Fast Walk" for rapid discovery.
-* **Dedicated Controls**: Use a predictable hotkey for single jumps and two ribbon button to toggle the two timed walk options
+* **Dedicated Controls**: Use a predictable hotkey for single jumps and two ribbon button to toggle the two timed walk options.
+* **Mobile Swipe Gestures**: On mobile devices, when a timed walk is active, you can swipe left or right to navigate between random notes and go back in your note history.
+Note that this briefly opens and closes either side sidebar.
+Sadly there seems to be no way to prevent this.
 * **Powerful Exclusions**: To make the random selection useful, you can exclude notes based on their folder path or tags.
 * **Clear Visual Feedback**: The ribbon icon changes from **shuffle** ([this icon](https://lucide.dev/icons/shuffle)) or **fast-forward** ([this icon](https://lucide.dev/icons/fast-forward)) to **pause** ([this icon](https://lucide.dev/icons/pause)) when a walk is active.
 A status bar message also shows the active state.
 * **Optional Visual Timer**: An animated timer bar can be displayed at the top of your note to show the progress of the auto-jump leisure walk mode.